havocst/havocst-IDS/README.md

 A simple network intrusion detection system (IDS) written in Rust that monitors unusual port scanning behavior on a specified network interface.

+🚨🚨🚨
-🚨**Note: All timestamps in logs and output are in UTC ⏰ Adjust accordingly for your local timezone (e.g., CST = UTC−5 during Daylight Saving Time).
+***Note: All timestamps in logs and output are in UTC ⏰ Adjust accordingly for your local timezone (e.g., CST = UTC−5 during Daylight Saving Time).

 ## Features 🚀